dodng/fast_ring_queue/README.md

 ###2.3.
 Provides an efficient mechanism for multithreaded data communication.

 ##3.
-Circumstantial queue of work scenes
+Ring queue of work scenes

-(Linux system for PACKET_RX_RING and PACKET_TX_RING support in essence is a kernel to achieve a ring queue), such as the use of multi-threaded data transfer,
+(Linux system for PACKET_RX_RING and PACKET_TX_RING support in essence is a kernel to achieve a ring queue), such as the use of multi-threaded data transfer data.

 ##4.
 Actual test results